Today’s Wordle answer: Wednesday March 9, #263 with tips, clues and solution

-Another easy answer today that if you don't get in at four at the most, this isn't your day, or maybe even week.
-It was perhaps even easier than yesterday’s Wordle 262, in that you didn't have to worry about double letters (spoilers, sorry).
+It’s Wednesday Wordle and today, we got it in four.
+Today’s was another easy answer, truth be told, so if you don't get in at four at the most, this just isn't your day.
+It was perhaps even easier than yesterday’s Wordle 262, in that you didn't have to worry about double letters.
+It was kind of a boring word, too.
+Almost the only reason for failure we can think of is if you imagined it must be a more exciting word, and kept making very exotic guesses.,

 Before continuing with today’s solution, consider perusing T3’s official guide to Wordle.
-We have never actually lost at Wordle so far, and in The Wordle Guide, you will learn the secrets of our success.
+Particularly if you have been struggling with Wordle.
+We have never actually lost at Wordle so far – touch wood – and in The Wordle Guide, you will learn the secrets of our success.
 If you follow our methods, young grasshopper, you really can't go wrong.

 Today's Wordle hint